listenToRipley/python/Examples/django_proj/README.md

 This document will go over specific for this project and not [Django general functionality notes](../../Notes/Django.md)

+If you are using VSCode, you can install [Django Templates](https://marketplace.visualstudio.com/items?itemName=bibhasdn.django-html) to make template work easier.

 ## Setup

 Make sure you have your [pipenv running](../../Notes/Django.md/#setup).